 One method of killing this mentality is to get an account at a new bank and start automatically transferring money from your primary account into that new account.
 This method essentially forces you to save a little each week (or month) because you’re putting it somewhere where it is inconvenient to gain access to it and the transfer happens without your effort, requiring you to plan as though that money really is gone.

-Action Plan: Set up a regular automatic transfer, even a small one, into a high interest savings account like the one at ING or HSBC (you can read my appraisal of these two options as well as a review of the money you can make in interest at each).
+Action Plan: Set up a regular automatic transfer, even a small one, into a high interest savings account like the one at ING or HSBC (you can read my appraisal of these two options.
 Keep an eye on it if you wish, but don’t touch it; instead, enjoy watching the money build up and start to earn money for itself.

 Utilize the “ten second rule”